Dealer

 What is sous-vide cooking?

-The term comes from French and means “under vacuum.”
-That describes the method exactly:
+The term comes from French and literally means ‘under vacuum’.
+This describes the method accurately:

 Definition of sous-vide cooking

-In sous-vide cooking, food is placed in an airtight bag and cooked in water or steam at a precisely controlled, relatively low temperature —usually between approximately 45 and 90 °C—for an extended period in water or steam.
-This very gentle cooking method ensures even cooking, intense flavors, the preservation of nutrients, and the perfect texture of the food.
+In sous-vide cooking, food is placed in an airtight bag and cooked in water or steam at a precisely controlled, relatively low temperature – usually between approx. 45 and 90 °C – for an extended period in water or steam.
+This very gentle method of preparation ensures an even cooking process, intense flavours, the preservation of nutrients and the perfect texture of the dishes.

-Depending on the food, the cooking process for airtight-packed meals takes between about one and 24 hours.
+Depending on the food, the cooking process for airtight-packed meals takes between around one and 24 hours.

-The sous-vide method was perfected by French and American chefs in the mid-1970s and has since become a staple in home kitchens as well.
-With easy-to-use sous-vide cooking devices, you can prepare exquisite meals: tender, juicy, and wonderfully flavorful.
+The sous-vide method was perfected by French and American chefs in the mid-1970s and has since become established in home kitchens too.
+With easy-to-use sous-vide cooking appliances, you can prepare exquisite dishes: tender, juicy and wonderfully flavourful.

 How sous vide cooking works